Skip to main content

 Carbohydrates and MyPlate

-MyPlate makes getting healthy carbohydrates simple!
+MyPlate makes choosing healthy carbohydrates simple!

 • Make half your plate fruits and vegetables